matsim-org/pt2matsim/README.md

 define whether an opposite link should be created and to set values for capacity, freespeed and the number of lanes for _highway=*_ and _railway=*_ tags.
 This also allows to convert rail links.
 In addition, ways that are only used by buses (i.e. are part of a relation tagged with _route=*_ in OSM) are included in a network.
 If information on number of lanes or freespeed is available for an OSM way, it is used for the MATSim link.
+Relevant OSM attributes (for ways and routes) are stored as link attributes in the network.

 It is recommended to simplify the network by inserting only one link instead of multiple links between two intersections.
 The Euclidian distance between the new link's end nodes will less than the the summed up length of the replaced links but